mkotowski/sequin/README.md

 To generate golden files for your TUIs have a look at [`golden`][golden] and [`teatest`][teatest] from the [`/x`][x] project.

-## Bonus: Syntax Highlighting for Raw Sequences
+## Pro Mode: Syntax Highlighting for Raw Sequences

-One of the paint points that we find when working with ANSI escape sequences is that they are just a bunch of "special" characters and text.
-Sometimes instead of explaining the sequences line by line, you just want to highlight them to visually see what's going on.
+One of the paint points that we find when reading raw ANSI output is that it’s hard to visually separate sequences from reguar text.
+For situations like this you can use the `--raw`/`-r` flag to simply highlight sequences inline:

 ```bash
 git -c status.color=always status -sb | sequin -r && echo